ZacSweers/barber/README.md

 public boolean textAllCaps;
 ```

-Like `StyledAttr`, the default behavior is to return the type of the field/param.
+Like `StyledAttr`, the normal behavior is to return the type of the field/param.
 These are also subject to the same approach as `@StyledAttr` regarding special return types.
 See the [AttrSetKind enum](https://github.com/hzsweers/barber/blob/master/api/src/main/java/io/sweers/barber/AttrSetKind.java) for a full list of supported types.

 ```java
 @AndroidAttr(value = "textColor", kind = AttrSetKind.RESOURCE)